liamcf44/northcoders-news-back-end/README.md

 Running `npm install` will then install the dependencies needed.
 These are listed below.

+### SEEDING

+There are three databases for the API, the test database, the development database and the production database.

+The test database is seeded everytime you run `npm test`, instructions for testing are below.

+The development database can be seeded with the script `npm run seed:dev`.

+The production database can be seeded with the script `npm run seed:prod`.

+Once the database is seeded you can run the server using `npm listen`.

 ### HEROKU

 This API is hosted on Heroku using an MLab URI.
 You can do the same by setting up accounts at `mlab.com` and `heroku.com`.